jackie-do/ruby_and_rails_knowledge/useful_gems.md

 ## 6) Testing
   > * `capybara-screenshot` - Active Merchant is an extraction from the ecommerce system Shopify.
 Shopify's requirements for a simple and unified API to access dozens of different payment gateways with very different internal APIs was the chief principle in designing the library.
+  > * `vcr` - Record your test suite's HTTP interactions and replay them during future test runs for fast, deterministic, accurate tests.
+HELP TEST THIRD PARTY via HTTP CALL
+  > * `webmock` - Using with vrc.
+Library for stubbing and setting expectations on HTTP requests in Ruby.

 ## 7) Payment
   > * `activemerchant` - Active Merchant is an extraction from the ecommerce system Shopify.
 Shopify's requirements for a simple and unified API to access dozens of different payment gateways with very different internal APIs was the chief principle in designing the library.